Community Garden

 Community gardens are a great way to bring folks together around healthy living.
 Spending time outdoors, growing your own food, building resilience and connecting with the Earth are all part of a livelihood that respects all beings.
 Nourishment happens on many levels.
 Contact us for the many ways you can volunteer.

-Deer Park Community Clean-up
+Fall 2024 Deer Park Community Clean-up

 "Acts of Restorative Kindness" |